-Atmiyata is a community-led, evidence-based intervention to reduce the mental health and social care gap in rural communities.
+Atmiyata is a community-led, evidence-based intervention to reduce the mental health and social care gap in communities.

 With its innovative and sustainable approach, Atmiyata offers a low-cost, scalable model to improve access to community mental health care.